KNMI/adaguc-server/doc/EnvironmentVariables.md

 optional, specify the online resource in the CGI script itself, see [OnlineResource](configuration/OnlineResource.md) to configure in

-## ADAGUC_AUTOSYNCLAYERMETADATA

-optional, when set to `TRUE` (default) the layermetadata table will be updated automatically every minute.
-When set to `FALSE`, it will not do update by itself.
-Useful for inspecting logs without interuptions.
-When set to false, you should run `python3 ./python/python_fastapi_server/main.py autosync` regularly.

 ## PGBOUNCER_ENABLE

 Enable or disable the usage of PostgreSQL connection pooling by PGBouncer.
 Default: true.